How To Get Rid Of Hard Water Stains

 In case the hard water stains are on ceramic tiles, it could be even tougher to get them out.
 As hard water stains include a slew of mineral deposits, even posh tiles end up looking dirty.
 Apart from the solutions listed above, baking soda is a great tool to solve this problem.
 Mix baking soda and water, and then apply this paste to the area that is affected.
 As it is natural, it won’t damage your original materials.

-Let the paste stay in the area damaged by hard water stains for some minutes.
+Let the paste stay in the area damaged by stains for some minutes.
 This ensures that the natural cleaner penetrates well and breaks down the stain’s chemical structure.
 After this, scrub the area with a large toothbrush.
 Once done, wipe away the residue with a damp cloth.
 You’ll have a shiny surface as a result.

 Fluoride toothpaste is not only wonderful for teeth but also for removing hard water stains too.
 Available in every bathroom, it’s the perfect choice for glass surfaces, metal fixtures, and dishes.